 I do intermittent fasting in the morning, so I drank my ACV lemon-water in the afternoon or after dinner.
 I found that the flavor grew on me.
 I thought drinking it every day would be a chore, but I started to look forward to it.

 I found that I really enjoyed the ritual of sipping on my special ACV "cocktail."
-You see, the only beverages I drink are water, herbal tea, and the occasional black coffee, so this felt a little like a treat — but it was actually a treat for my body.
+You see, the only beverages I drink are water, herbal tea, and the occasional black coffee, so it was nice to drink something different.

-This ACV lemon water satiated my appetite more than plain old water, which helped curb my desire to nosh after dinner.
-It also satisfied my need for something sweet, so I wasn't craving a bit of chocolate either.
-I was shocked at how one tablespoon of ACV could have this much of an effect!
-This must be why people say ACV can help with weight loss — it fills you up so you eat fewer daily calories.
+Drinking this ACV lemon water also surprisingly satisfied my need for something sweet after dinner.
+I was shocked by how one tablespoon of ACV could have this much of an effect!
+This must be why people say ACV can help with weight loss.

 Will I Keep Going?